calebpollman/web-scraping-parallel-processing/post.md

 page_number = page_number + 1
 ```

+Got it?
+Great!
+Let's add some basic testing.

 # Setup Basic Testing

-To test the parsing functionality without initiating the driver and making the repeated get requests to the hacker news url, you can download the page html and parse it locally.
+To test the parsing functionality without initiating the driver and making repeated get requests to the hackernews url, you can download the page html and parse it locally.

 Create a ```test``` directory: